heydaysoslo/heydays-starter/README.md

 2. From project root run `cd cms && sanity init`

 3. Create `.env` from `/web/.env-sample` and add missing keys for sanity.
 You need `projectId` and `dataset` from `cms/sanity.json`.
 For access to drafts you can add a an access token in the sanity admin page.
-When in `/cms` run `sanity manage`
+When in `/cms` run `sanity manage`.
+Retrive the token and add it to your `.env`

 4a.
 In project root run `yw cms deploy:graphql`